benroberts999/ampsci/doc/tutorial_advanced.md

   \Bigg),
 \end{equation}$

-First, Hartree-Fock equations are solved self-consistantly for all core electrons, then the valence states are found in the Frozen Hartree-Fock potential due to the core.
+First, Hartree-Fock equations are solved self-consistently for all core electrons, then the valence states are found in the Frozen Hartree-Fock potential due to the core.
 For example, to run Hartree-Fock for Cs with a $N-1$ (implies Xe-like core),

 ```java